exbin/xbup-java/tools/sample/xbteditor_new/readme.txt

-XBUP Java XB Document Editor
+XBUP Java Sample Text Editor
 ============================

 This is experimental application with XBUP support written in Java.